clux/magic-forest/README.md

 It's also a clean functional solution.
 Historically native loops have been faster than stuff like `reduce`, but on node 6, using `forEach` with a correctly sized `new Array(3*forests.length)` as a starting point in `mutate` actually turned out to be quite detrimental to performance (14->18s).

 Using `Set` in the `reduce` is an option, but this caused my node to dump core after using all my heap memory.

+#### Scala
+Pretty clean and concise solution as you'd expect from a modern language, but this still feels super weird to write in.
+Implicit parameters and sometimes missing parens really creep me out.

+It performs decently for having compiled strict typing, but nothing to be particularly impressed by.

+The `distinct` method on `ArrayBuffer` appears to be the only way to deduplicate.
+Sorting first just slows it down.
+Aey implemented ordering appears not to be used, so a sensible default is probably derived from the case class instruction.

 #### Go
 Relatively straight-forward implementation straightened out by [@jas2701](https://github.com/jas2701).
 Converts into set equivalents (maps with comparable keys) near the end rather than using a sort dedup and probably suffers a bit for it.